marycode2003/odd-numbers-python/README.md

-# odd-numbers-python
+# odd-numbers-python-practice
+A simple practice program for learning Python.
-Print odd numbers from user input ,using loop or list comprehension
+It takes numbers from the user and prints only odd numbers,by using loop or list comprehension